Extension of Coverage

 South Africa

 Access to social security is a constitutional right in South Africa.
-Benefit coverage is widespread and all traditional risks are covered through the provision of tax-financed grants (old age, disability and survivors; family allowances), and contributory programmes for insured workers (sickness and maternity; occupational injuries and diseases; unemployment).
-These measures are complemented by other social support, such as access to health care, education and social services.
-South Africa has an important track record in improving access to benefits that is facilitated by the use of new technologies.
+Benefit coverage is widespread, and nearly all traditional risks are covered through the provision of tax-financed grants (old age, disability and survivors; family allowances), and contributory programmes for insured workers (sickness and maternity; occupational injuries and diseases; unemployment).
+The government has been discussing a Green Paper on comprehensive social security, which aims to expand coverage of social insurance and proposes the establishment of a public social security fund (National Social Security Fund).
+In June 2023, the parliament passed the National Health Insurance Bill, which aims to provide all citizens with access to the same essential healthcare benefits, regardless of their financial means.